 The different attractions and fun experiences in Rocamadour are also written in this post.
 I did not forget to include tips in practical information.
 So if you decide to visit Rocamadour now, this article can serve as your travel guide.

-Before anything, let’s tap into some basics about Rocamadour.
+Do you find it interesting?
+Yes?
+So, let’s tap now into some basics about Rocamadour.
 It should give context to our discussion to help you further to decide whether to visit Rocamadour or not.

 How To Visit Rocamadour